burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 void f(int* a, int* b)
 {}
  ```
-In C/C++, when you deal with pointers, for example, in a function mentioned above, it can be two possibilities:
+In C and in C++, when you deal with pointers, for example, in a function mentioned above, it can be two possibilities:
 * Pointers `a` and `b` refer to the exact location in memory, at the start of function execution or at some moment during the runtime of function execution.
 It's legal for such a function signature.
 * But maybe pointers `a` and `b` never point or refer to the same location.